trilinos/trilinos.github.io/pages/community/trilinos_user_meetings/trilinos_user-developer_group_meeting_2024.md

 Tensor Decomposition of Large-Scale Data with GenTen (E. Phipps)

+Tensors, or high dimensional arrays of data, are ubiquitous in science, engineering, and informatics, arising in diverse areas including multiphysics simulation, remote sensing, text analytics, and cyber security.
+Tensor decomposition methods, akin to matrix factorization methods for two-dimensional data, facilitate powerful analysis and reduction of such data, including data compression, surrogate modeling, pattern identification, and anomaly detection.
+In this talk, we describe a recently developed tool for tensor decomposition of large-scale data called GenTen.
+GenTen leverages several packages in Trilinos to compute tensor decompositions in parallel on modern CPU and GPU computing architectures.
+We describe the kinds of decompositions GenTen can compute, demonstrate the kinds of analysis it facilitates, and how GenTen uses Trilinos packages in these computations.
+On-going challenges and future research directions will also be discussed.

 ## Tentative Agenda
 All times in Mountain Daylight Time (MDT) Denver, U.S. (UTC-06:00).